whummer/localstack-winglang-quickstart/README.md

 Sample repo for running [Winglang](https://www.winglang.io/) applications on [LocalStack](https://localstack.cloud).

-We will take the "Hello World" example provided by Winglang, deploy it against LocalStack, and run an end-to-end invocation - all running entirely on the local machine!
+We will take the [Voting App](https://github.com/winglang/voting-app) example provided by Winglang, deploy it against LocalStack, and run an end-to-end invocation - all running entirely on the local machine!

 ## Prerequisites